bu-528-sp19/Front-End-Development-for-Multi-Party-Computation-in-the-Cloud/README.md

 - Understand the multiparty computation structure, optimize the front end to help users search data faster

 Potential stretch goals are:
-— Get page response time down
+- Get page response time down
-- visualization of brain volume results.
+- Visualization of brain volume results.

 ## 5. Release Planning
 (This is just a temporary plan, will be modified depending on the progress...)